 Features: Plastic construction, Level/Low/Mid/Dist controls, Non slip rubber pad

 Benefits: Extremely lightweight, Affordable performance, Great range of tonal controls

 - Individual Reviews

-- How To Choose The Best Distortion Pedal For You
+- How To Choose The Right Pedal For You

 - Final Thoughts

 The Boss DS-1 is Our Top Pick for best distortion pedals, as it has been around for over forty years and still offers great tone, ease of use, and durability in a straightforward design.
 This unit is Boss’s best-selling distortion pedal ever, and for good reason.

 The Behringer HM300 Heavy Metal is our Best Budget Option.
 Despite its name, this pedal can give you everything from overdrive to heavy distortion in a well-built unit that is a good choice for the money.

 Finally, the Ibanez TS808HW Hand Wired Tube Screamer is our Editor’s Choice.
 This legendary pedal is perhaps the most revered distortion effect ever and features great tones and beautiful sustain.
 This particular version is hand-wired and made with even better components, making it great for discerning players.